Skip to main content

 Partners involved: SMILO Island Committee, municipality of Hyères, Metropole Toulon-Provence-Méditerranée, Port-Cros National Park, local associations & NGOs, private sector (bars, restaurants, vineyards, fishermen, yacht club)

-Porquerolles island is part of Port-Cros national Park.
-The island’s marine and terrestrial biodiversity are protected and activities are regulated.
-The island is engaged in the Sustainable Island Labelling process of SMILO and is part of this international community of small islands.
-Porquerolles has a dynamic Island Committee, a local governance body gathering all the stakeholders involved in the sustainable management of the island.
-This committee facilitates the implementation of experimentations and innovations, such as the activities implemented within the REMEDIES project.
+Porquerolles Island is part of Port-Cros National Park.
+Its marine and terrestrial biodiversity are protected, and activities on the island are regulated.
+Porquerolles is engaged in the Sustainable Island Labelling process of SMILO and is part of this international community of small islands.

 Inputs